-Service of the Word Easter 6 – The order of service for the Sixth Sunday of Easter, May 17th, 2020.
+Service of Holy Communion – Pentecost 20 – The order of service for the Twentieth Sunday after Pentecost, October 18, 2020.

 Worship at Home – A brief guide to with resources for observing worship or family devotions when you can’t be in congregational worship.

 Daily Office – A document containing the order of worship for Morning Prayer (Matins), Evening Prayer (Vespers), and Night Prayer (Compline).
 Together, these services of prayer (collectively called the Daily Office) have given structure to the life of Christian communities for over a thousand years.
 They can be a very helpful resource for structuring a time of prayer, worship, and devotion for you and your family.

 Prayer at the Close of the Day (Compline) – A traditional service of prayer for night, to be used at the end of the day.
 Part of the cycle of services called the Daily Office.

 Examen Resources – a PDF with five different versions of the Examen, plus links to various Examen resources on the web.